p7430/cubemars-debugging-notes/README.md

 I won't spend too much time here because I don't have a Parallels Desktop subscription anymore so I can't actually use the Upper Computer.
 However, there's already a good amount of online content to point you in the right direction, which I'll link below.

 Generally speaking, you will want to switch to MIT mode if you're in Servo mode (there's a tab for this called "Mode Switch" and you just click the MIT button), calibrate the motor, then "name" your motor by giving it a CAN Bus ID.
-Side note, if I'm remembering correctly, to calibrate and name your motor, you will need to click "Debug" in MIT mode, which will open a terminal an you type commands like "calibrate".
+Side note, if I'm remembering correctly, to calibrate and name your motor, you will need to click "Debug" in MIT mode, which will open a terminal where you type commands like "calibrate".

 #### Here are some videos that give an overview:
 This is the most detailed explanation I've found so far.
 It walks you through how to switch to MIT Mode (however I believe he skips the calibration stage): https://www.youtube.com/watch?v=5KYqYAnAdCM